douglasalipio/graphql_countryinfo_sample/README.md

 <p align="center">
 <img src ="https://github.com/douglasalipio/graphql_countryinfo_sample/blob/master/app/main_view.gif" width="360" />

 It's a simple application to show the basic understanding of GraphQL in Android.
 The App is able to show information about a specific country selected by the user.
+For most of the countries, the information about states is not available, to have a better experience, pick up countries such as China, Germane, Argentina, Brazil Belgian, Japan.

 ### GraphQL query

-Fetch information related to the country that user has selected.
+Fetch information related to the country that the user has selected.
-Here's the query responsable to fetch all information of the country.
+Here's the query responsible to fetch all the information about the country.

 ```graphql
 query GetCountriesInfo($nameSelected : String){